NeshkaD/FlashPrepDemo/flashprep-backend/README.md

     This will start the server on `http://localhost:8080/ `

 ### Run Test
-Running a test is easy.
+Running the test suite is easy.
 1. Run the following command `npm test`

 ### Who do I talk to? ###